tiwiex/fast-mosh/README.md

 # Usage
 The usage remains the same to Fast-SSH, but instead of executing `ssh`, you will execute `mosh` to connect to your services.

 Mosh ensures session restarts from your ssh connection.
 No more broken pipes or connections.
-Just make sure you have mosh installed locally and on the remote server.
+You can hibernate your computer and your session reconnects once your resume (AS LONG AS THE TERMINAL WAS NOT CLOSED OR SERVER REBOOTED) Just make sure you have mosh installed locally and on the remote server.

 For more detailed usage instructions, refer to the [Fast-SSH README](https://github.com/Julien-R44/fast-ssh#documentation).